MomenMushtaha/Elevator-Simulation/README.md

 ## Usage
 - **Simulation Configuration:** Edit the configuration file to set parameters such as the number of floors, number of elevators, and passenger arrival patterns.
 - **Running the Simulation:** Use the GUI to start and stop the simulation, view elevator movements, and analyze performance metrics.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's style guidelines and includes appropriate documentation.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/MomenMushtaha/Elevator-Simulation/blob/main/LICENSE) file for more details.